- What level of funding is available for carrying out these enrichment activities?

 The funds should be used to cover the expenses of the students to participate in the activity as well as the volunteer(s) chaperoning the activity.
 The expenses may include transportation, entrance fees, meals, lodging and communication expenses in connection with planning or implementing the activity, copying or materials for the activity, etc.

-You will find a Cluster Coordinator Expense report and a Cluster Coordinator Activity Report Form in the Cluster Coordinator Guide and also here.
+You will find a Cluster Coordinator Expense report and a Cluster Coordinator Activity Report Form in the Cluster Coordinator Manual and also here.
 For each activity reimbursement, you must supply a detailed expense report, original receipts and an activity report (in the Global Link Sponsored Programs module).
 These should be sent to the SP Grand Administrator at the National Office for processing.
-In addition a Mileage Reimbursement Form has been included in the Cluster Coordinator Guide and here for you to use to get reimbursements for fuel costs incurred when driving.
+In addition a Mileage Reimbursement Form has been included in the Cluster Coordinator Manual and here for you to use to get reimbursements for fuel costs incurred when driving.
 In order to ensure the smoothest possible processing and quickest reimbursement it is essential to fill out the expense and activity reports carefully and clearly, including all necessary documentation, original receipts, etc. Please also remember to keep a copy of your expense reports just in case of any mishap and mail them promptly after each activity.
 Please do not “save-up” expense reports.

 Yes, for one activity at a time.
 Should you need to request an advance, you should present a project outline and estimated budget to the SP Grant Administrator, in the National Office.
 The SP Grant Administrator will work with you directly to arrange the advance.
 Please allow for a three week processing time when requesting an advance.
 It is important that you provide the expense report and documentation immediately after the activity is completed in order to avoid confusion.
 If there is money left over, please include a check made payable to AFS for the amount left over.
 Should the advance not cover all of the expenses, you will be reimbursed for the difference.